aliuosio/mage2.docker/README.md

     * [mage2tv/magento-cache-clean](https://github.com/mage2tv/magento-cache-clean)

 ### Todos
-* ~~fix exchangeMagentoEnv on OSX due to docker-sync~~
+* exchange install.sh with extra docker container for magento 2 installation
-* add varnish container and configure with magento 2
+* exchange sampledata.sh with extra docker container for magento 2 sampledata installation
-* add prompt to install.sh for ssl or non-ssl config of nginx
 * add instructions to README for adding existing projects to this Docker Stack
-* add prompt o choose between nginx wiht pagespeed or apache without pagespeed
-* add pagespeed to apache if chosen
 * simplify letsencrypt certificate embedding in nginx container
 * add mailhog configuration to install.sh
+* using docker-entrypoint scripts to set user so the image can be more static
+* using docker-entrypoint scripts to set user so the image can be more static
+* optimize pagespeed caching
+* Nginx Header Config passes at https://securityheaders.com/
+* set timezone in containers
+* Nginx Header Config passes at https://securityheaders.com/
 * ~~added Elastcisearch config instructions to README.md~~
 * ~~remove auth.json instructions and handling~~
 * ~~Elasticsearch 6.8.5 Upgrade from 5.2~~
 * ~~fix sockets for redis with magento 2~~
-* using docker-entrypoint scripts to set user so the image can be more static
 * ~~nginx with pagespeed module~~
 * ~~create seperat containers for redis session and cache~~
 * ~~fix file permissions and ownership between containers and docker host~~